gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

 - Understand why we have the +1 / -1 (depends which side of the house your hollowing).
 - Understand why the y dimension is special: because we don't need to hollow out the ground floor (did you?)

-- For fun:
+- :laughing: For fun:
   - Go in and place some torches.
   - Place a few windows using the glass block.
   - Place some ladders on the outside to allow easy climbing to the roof.
   - Put in some furniture, a bed, a stove, a door.
 Perhaps trees and flowers outside.
   - Would a pool be nice?
   - How about carpeting? (remember WOOL -- use colors for patterns).
+  - Perhaps it's not a house, but a castle!
+Build a tower on each corner.
+And a moat around.

 - :trophy: Personalize your house!
   - Place the house construction code inside a function, taking house dimensions as parameters.
+Because your're not just building your house, but a whole town!

 ```python
 def build_house(width, depth, height):